Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 Similarly, heavy metals in the soil can end up in CBD products if the soil they’re planted in isn’t clear of heavy metals.
 Our dedicated team of botanists, farmers, and chemists test the soil and water long before our plants are put in the ground.

-Charlotte’s Web is the industry leader because we go far above industry standards, and that is reflected in our dedication to making quality products that deliver consistent results.
-We don’t use chemical pesticides or herbicides on our plants and in accordance with current good manufacturing practices (cGMP), we perform a full battery of tests including microbiological contamination, heavy metals, potency, residual solvents.
+Charlotte’s Web is the industry leader because we go far above standard industry practices, and that is reflected in our dedication to making quality products that deliver consistent results.
+We don’t use chemical pesticides or herbicides on our plants and manage our facilities in accordance with current good manufacturing practices (cGMP).
+We perform a full battery of tests, including microbiological contamination, heavy metals, potency, and residual solvents.
 This includes a 60+ panel of testing for pesticides and herbicides, including glyphosate.

-When you open a COA, you’re going to see a lot of information.
+When you open a CoA, you’re going to see a lot of information.
 Let’s start at the top:

-We understand that our CBD products are premium.
-But we stand behind every single bottle we sell because we’ve tested it to ensure it contains the amount of CBD you’re paying for.
-The third-party labs where our products are tested are all listed on the COAs.
+We understand that our CBD products are premium, but we stand behind every single bottle we sell because we’ve tested it to ensure it contains the amount of CBD you’re paying for.
+The third-party labs where our products are tested are all listed on the CoAs.
 We believe that our family of customers deserves that kind of transparency.

 Please note that batch results are subject to change due to plant-by-plant variations.
 Sometimes, a CoA may appear to show a higher level of a particular compound than you might expect, such as THC.
 Fear not, for this is most likely just a measure of the compound’s presence in the entire 30- or 100-mL bottle, as opposed to an individual serving.
 Our products contain less than the legal limit of THC permitted (less than 0.3% THC) as outlined by the 2018 Hemp Farming Act.
 We hold ourselves to the highest standards and will never deliberately produce or sell you a product that runs counter to the rigorous guidelines we have in place.